-2442 This is not a complete analysis of all the potential outcomes associated with each determinant, but rather an illustration of how the Subarea Plan relates with the realization of these determinants in a community.
-This phase of the Equity Impact Review, "Analysis and Decision,"

-considers how the intended outcomes of the Subarea Plan, guided by community input, and expressed through policies, regulations and actions in the Subarea Plan may affect the 3 frameworks of equity: Distributional equity, process equity, and cross-generational equity.
-The analysis in Phase 3 also considers the potential for the Subarea Plan to have unintended the Subarea Plan that are intended to reduce this potential.
+This is not a complete analysis of all the potential outcomes associated with each determinant, but rather an illustration of how the Subarea Plan relates with the realization of these determinants in a community.
+This phase of the Equity Impact Review, "Analysis and Decision," considers how the intended outcomes of the Subarea Plan, guided by community input, and expressed through policies, regulations and actions in the Subarea Plan may affect the 3 frameworks of equity: Distributional equity, process equity, and cross-generational equity.
+The analysis in Phase 3 also considers the potential for the Subarea Plan to have unintended consequences that negatively impact access to equity, such as displacement, and provisions in the Subarea Plan that are intended to reduce this potential.